dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/http.md

 - `url` is the HTTP url to invoke.

-## Output Binding Supported Operations
+## Output binding supported operations

 ### Retrieving data